 • Libraries Workshops – local workshops on getting started with research tools from Mendeley to Jupyter and research practices from literature searching to data management

 • Hackathons and workshops on reproducible science - find events on the Libraries calendar

 • Open Science Symposium: Each fall we host a symposium bringing together researchers, funders, publishers, and tool developers to discuss the challenges and opportunities of open research.
-Program and video of talks available online for OSS2018 (video: https://osf.io/54gue/) and OSS 2019 (video: https://osf.io/f6gkw/)
+Program and video of talks available online for OSS2018 (video: https://osf.io/54gue/), OSS 2019 (video: https://osf.io/f6gkw/), and OSS 2020.

 • AIDR: Artificial Intelligence for Data Discovery and Reuse: First hosted in 2019 as an NSF-funded conference aiming to find innovative solutions to accelerate the dissemination and reuse of scientific data in the data science revolution.
-In 2020, a 1-day symposium version will be held on May 11, 2020 (postponed due to COVID-19).
+In 2020, a 1-day symposium version was held as a joint event with the Open Science Symposium.

 • Love Data Week – an international celebration of data each February.